The energy price cap scheme explained

 What effect will the changes to the price cap have on bills?

-What is capped is the amount you’ll pay for each unit of gas or electricity you use.
-If you use more than the average, based on a medium-use household, you’ll pay more.
-And if you pay by cheque, cash or bank transfer when you get your bill, it could be cheaper if you switch to direct debit.
+What is capped is the amount you pay for each unit of gas or electricity you use.
+If you use more than the average, based on a typical dual-fuel household paying by direct debit, you’ll pay more.

 How do I know if I’m on a default tariff?